inaos/inac/doc/manual.md

-The example above will include `doc/manual.md`, parse all C headers in `inlcude` and `examples` and also include all mardown files found in `doc/examples`.
+The example above will include `doc/manual.md`, parse all C headers in `inlcude` and `examples` and also include all markdown files found in `doc/examples`.

 ##### Project title